-New Internal Revenue Code Sections 1400Z-1 and 1400Z-2 allow taxpayers to defer and reduce capital gains from the sale or exchange of property by investing the proceeds into Qualified Opportunity Funds (QO Funds) within 180 days.
+New Internal Revenue Code Sections 1400Z-1 and 1400Z-2 allow taxpayers to defer and reduce capital gains from the sale or exchange of property by investing the gain into a Qualified Opportunity Fund (QO Fund) within 180 days of the exchange.
 These funds must be invested, directly or indirectly, into property located in designated Qualified Opportunity Zones (QOZ).

 If you already have material gains from the sale or exchange of property in 2018, or anticipate material gains in the future, investing in QO Funds may be a strategic tool to lower your overall tax burden.
 However, the IRS hasn’t yet released regulations, so some specific details of the program aren’t yet available.

 Here are the most common questions related to QOZs.

 A QOZ is a designated area that’s been nominated by the state and approved by the IRS.
 The CEO or governor of each state and US territory nominated up to 25% of its low-income community census tracts as QOZs.
 The Department of Treasury then designated nominated tracts as QOZs.
 From that information, the IRS issued Notice 2018-48, listing all designated QOZs in all states.

 A map and list of designated funds can be found here.

 The program provides the following three incentives for taxpayers who invest gain from a sale or exchange of property into a QO Fund.